tangalbert919/Axiro/INSTALL.md

 ## Getting the Music module to work

-Note: As of this writing, Java 11 or newer is required for Lavalink to work.
+Note 1: As of this writing, Java 11 or newer is required for Lavalink to work.
 It can be downloaded [here](https://www.oracle.com/technetwork/java/javase/overview/index.html).

+Note 2: If you're on macOS, you will need to download Java 8 from [Oracle](https://www.oracle.com/technetwork/java/javase/overview/index.html) (requires account) or [AdoptOpenJDK](https://adoptopenjdk.net/) (no account needed) instead, for reasons that will become clear in step 1.

-1. Download the latest build of Lavalink [here](https://ci.fredboat.com/viewLog.html?buildId=lastSuccessful&buildTypeId=Lavalink_Build&tab=artifacts&guest=1).
+1. If you are on Windows or Linux, download the latest build of Lavalink [here](https://ci.fredboat.com/viewLog.html?buildId=lastSuccessful&buildTypeId=Lavalink_Build&tab=artifacts&guest=1).
+Mac users will need to download [this build](https://github.com/Cog-Creators/Lavalink-Jars/releases/download/3.2.1_846/Lavalink.jar) due to [this issue](https://github.com/Frederikam/Lavalink/issues/180).
+Java 9 and above will not work for that specific build.
 2. Create the document `application.yml` in the same directory as your Lavalink build.
 You can use [this example](https://github.com/Frederikam/Lavalink/blob/master/LavalinkServer/application.yml.example).
 3. Open a Terminal (or PowerShell if on Windows) in that directory, and run `java -jar Lavalink.jar`.